vaginessa/dns-wiki/Home.md

 Installation
 -------------

-* If you not installed AFWall+ from the official locations like F-Droid or Google Play Store you may need to temporarily enable "Unknown sources" in your settings if it's disabled.
+* If you've not installed AFWall+ from the official stores like F-Droid or Google Play Store you may need to temporarily enable "Unknown sources" in your settings if that's disabled.
-* Make a backup (if needed) - it will be saved under <code>/sdcard0/afwall/</code>
+* Make a current settings backup (optional) - it will be saved under <code>/sdcard0/afwall/</code>
 * Download the latest release from [Google Play Store](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall), [GitHub](https://github.com/ukanth/afwall/releases) or [F-Droid](https://f-droid.org/repository/browse/?fdid=dev.ukanth.ufirewall).
 * Delete any previous version of the AFWall+ app, an upgrade from an existent installation is also possible.
 * Delete/Restore any remnant application/setting(s) directory from <code>/sdcard0/afwall/</code> or similar.
-* Install the newest version.
+* Install the latest available version.
-* Restore the backup.
+* Restore your settings backup.

 Enjoy and profit.
 Contribute to the project with pull requests!

 Important Information
 ---------------------

-:exclamation: Before you ask anything please take a look first into our [[FAQ]]. :exclamation:
+* Our official [[FAQ]] helps to solve the most known problems and questions.

-* [Changelog](https://github.com/ukanth/afwall/blob/master/Changelog.md) describes changes in each version of AFWall+.
+* [Changelog](https://github.com/ukanth/afwall/blob/master/Changelog.md) describes changes in each new version of AFWall+.
 * [[CustomScripts]] contains the beginnings of a user manual.
 Some questions about working with iptables might be answered here, it also contains some predefined scripts you can use (Copy into a .txt file, rename .txt extension to .sh).
-* [[Apps leak user privacy data during boot]] contains background information about the 'Data leak' during boot.
+* [[Apps leak user privacy data during boot]] contains background information about how to solve the 'Data leakage' during boot problem.
 * [[Android kernel traffic]] contains background information about the Android OS & Kernel generated traffic.

 Got an error message?